bdulac/bdulac.github.io/README.md

 ================

 <p>
-This is my personal blog (technical) blog, rendered with Jekyll.
+This is my personal (technical) blog, rendered with Jekyll.
 </p>
 <p><a href="http://bdulac.github.io">Have a look !</a></p>